Western alienation: The National Policy

 The first Canadian Prime Minister, John A. Macdonald, designed the National Policy to integrate the North-West Territories into Canada and to develop it economically as part of a Canadian economy.
 The key planks of the National Policy were the building of a trans-continental railway that would connect the east to British Columbia, help to settle and populate the west, and easily ship goods across the country (mostly grain and agricultural products grown in the Prairies, manufactured goods produced in central Canada); immigration to populate the Prairies with homesteaders; and tariffs to protect Canadian manufacturers.
-The protectionist tariffs were an immediate issue in the North-West, as it effectively forced western farmers to purchase more expensive equipment from eastern Canadian manufacturers rather than less-expensive farm equipment from manufacturers in the United States, and it impacted prices for farm products—farmers of the North-West Territories therefore favoured free trade between Canada and the U.S. This began a long battle between farmers on the prairies and the federal government and led to the establishment of farmers' organizations to help control grain shipping and marketing, and to agitate politically for free trade and economic protection for farmers as well.
+The protectionist tariffs were an immediate issue in the North-West, as they effectively forced western farmers to purchase more expensive equipment from eastern Canadian manufacturers rather than less-expensive farm equipment from manufacturers in the United States, and they impacted prices for farm products—farmers of the North-West Territories therefore favoured free trade between Canada and the U.S. This began a long battle between farmers on the prairies and the federal government and led to the establishment of farmers' organizations to help control grain shipping and marketing, and to agitate politically for free trade and economic protection for farmers as well.
 Eventually, farmers entered the political sphere directly, forming United Farmers parties and the Progressive Party, both of which helped to lay a foundation for a national democratic-socialist party, Co-operative Commonwealth Federation (CCF).